oracle-livelabs/developer/ai-optimizer/tenancy/introduction/introduction.md

 * **GenAI**: Powers the generation of text, images, or other data based on prompts using pre-trained LLMs.
 * **RAG**: Enhances LLMs by retrieving relevant, real-time information allowing models to provide up-to-date and accurate responses.
-* **Vector Database**: A database, including Oracle Database 23ai, that can natively store and manage vector embeddings and handle the unstructured data they describe, such as documents, images, video, or audio.
+* **Vector Database**: A database, including Oracle AI Database 26ai, that can natively store and manage vector embeddings and handle the unstructured data they describe, such as documents, images, video, or audio.

 Estimated Time: 120 minutes